 For all of Watsonville’s geographical beauty, between mountains and ocean, and small-town charm, the community faces unique challenges.
 Watsonville serves many new immigrants as a landing platform in the United States.
 Housing costs are high and many of our community members return to Mexico when our harvest season ends, so many of our families are in a constant state of transition, and students can miss weeks of school at a time because of this.
 We need energetic, dedicated folks who can connect with kids and families, the life of this community.
 The children are the reason many Watsonville parents work to keep one foot on American soil and one at home, and why teachers work 10 hour days, writing new lessons that will engage and connect with kids who come from all different educational backgrounds.
 This program offers members a unique opportunity to combine compassion, learning, and professionalism to meet the challenges of a wonderful community.

-Site Director for Watsonville, CA
+Site Manager for Watsonville, CA

 Services Sites in Watsonville, California